7 Secrets to Healing from Emotional Neglect

 Start by identifying areas where you feel drained or taken advantage of.
 Then, practice setting clear, respectful limits.
 It's okay to say no without over-explaining.
 It’s okay to prioritise yourself.

 Setting boundaries may feel uncomfortable at first, but it gets easier with practice.
+This is especially important for those healing abandonment trauma or navigating family roles in addiction recovery.

 Why Healing From Emotional Neglect Matters